Our policy, your privacy

 We collect: your name, phone number (optional), email address, delivery/shipping address, and payment information.

-Why: We use this information to complete your transaction, follow up with you about your purchase, help with any delivery issues, handle returns, and other issues related to the purchase of your Sonos Products.
+Why: We use this information to complete your transaction, carry out any follow up with you about your purchase, help with any delivery issues, handle returns, and other issues related to the purchase of Sonos Products.
+Processing your personal data for this purpose is necessary for the performance of the agreement we have with you.
 Please note, we do not store any payment or credit card information.
 We only use payment information in connection with the purchase of Sonos Products.

 Registering your Sonos System

 As part of registering your Sonos Product, the app will prompt you to enter information such as an email address and location data (country, postcode).
+It is required to provide this information to register your Sonos system.
 Your Sonos system will then establish a unique alpha-numeric identification number which we use to help identify your specific Sonos system in a less personal manner.
 This identification number will be associated with the email address that you provide along with the Product serial number and the IP address from where the Product connected.
 As part of registration, you will need to set up a Sonos account.
-We collect your password to your Sonos account, passwords hints, and similar security information used for authentication and Sonos account access.
+We collect your password to your Sonos account which is only used for authentication and Sonos account access.

-Why: We collect this information to help get your product working securely (which helps prevent unauthorised access to your Products or home network) and to make sure that we are offering you the right music service options based on your geographic location.
-We also use your email to send you Sonos related notifications such as promotional messages, software updates, information about Sonos Products and/or Services, and to share exciting Sonos news and Product offerings.
+Why: We collect this information to help get your Sonos Product working securely (which helps prevent unauthorised access to your Sonos Products or home network) and to make sure that we enable you to select the right music service options based on your geographic location (e.g. radio stations available in your country).
+This processing is necessary for the performance of the contract we have with you.
+We also use your email to send you Sonos-related notifications, such as promotional messages, software updates, information about Sonos Products and/or Services, and to share exciting Sonos news and Product offerings.
+It is our legitimate interest to process your personal data for these purposes.

 Using Sonos Products

-There are three main reasons we collect information from your Sonos Products: (1) to offer you music service choices, (2) to offer you control over your Sonos system, and (3) to make your Sonos Products better over time.
+There are three main reasons we collect information from your Sonos Products: (1) to offer you music services or other audio content choices (e.g. tv or games) which is necessary for the performance of the agreement we have with you, (2) to offer you control over your Sonos system which is necessary for the performance of the agreement we have with you, and (3) to make your Sonos Products better over time which is our legitimate interest.

-Certain categories of the data that we collect are absolutely necessary for your Sonos System to perform its basic functions in a secure way and you will not be able to opt out from this data collection, sharing and/or processing (“Functional Data”).
+This data is absolutely necessary for your Sonos Product to perform its basic functions in a secure way and you will not be able to opt out from this data collection, sharing and/or processing if you want to continue to use your Sonos Products.

 - Registration data.
 This data includes your email address, location, language preference, Product serial number, IP address, and Sonos account login information (as described above).

 - System data.
-This data includes things like Product type, controller device type, controller operating system, software version, content source (audio line in), signal input (e.g. whether your TV outputs a specific audio signal such as Dolby to your Sonos system), information about wifi antennas, audio settings (such as equalisation or stereo pair), Product orientation, the names you have given your Sonos Product in different rooms, whether your product has been tuned using Sonos Trueplay technology, and error information.
+This data includes things like Product type, controller device type, controller operating system, software version, content source (audio line in), signal input (e.g. whether your TV outputs a specific audio signal such as Dolby to your Sonos system), information about WiFi antennas, audio settings (such as equalisation or stereo pair), Product orientation, names of the music service(s) you added/enabled on your Sonos product, the names you have given your Sonos Product in different rooms, whether your Product has been tuned using Sonos Trueplay technology, and error information.

 Additional Usage Data:

 - Performance Information.
-This includes things like the temperature of your Product, WiFi information like signal strength, what music services you have connected to your Sonos system (including, for some services, your login username, but not password), information about how often you use the Sonos app versus other control mechanisms, flow of interactions within the Sonos app, how often you use the physical controls on the unit, and location data when the Sonos app is in use, flow of interactions within the Sonos app, and duration of Sonos Product use.
+This includes things like the temperature of your Product, WiFi information like signal strength, how often you use music services you have connected to your Sonos system (including, for some services, your login username, but not password), information about how often you use the Sonos app versus other control mechanisms, flow of interactions within the Sonos app, how often you use the physical controls on the unit and location data when the Sonos app is in use, flow of interactions within the Sonos app, and duration of Sonos Product use.

 - Activity Information.
-This includes duration of music service use, Product or room grouping information; command information such as play, pause, change volume, or skip tracks; information about track, playlist, or station container data; and Sonos playlist or Sonos favourites information; each relating to individual Sonos Products.
+This includes duration of music service use, Product or room grouping information, command information (such as play, pause, change volume, or skip tracks), information about playlist or station container data including listening history (‘Recently Played’); and Sonos playlist or Sonos favourites information; each correlated to individual Sonos Products and your interactions with them.
+If you enable voice control, we will additionally collect information about track data.

 Direct Control or Voice Control Functionality:

-As the world and our homes become more connected, we realise that our customers may prefer to control their Sonos Products by means other than their Sonos app, for example by using a voice enabled product (why not Amazon Alexa), through a home control mechanism (e.g. a Lutron Pico remote), or through the app offered by their favourite music service.
+As the world and our homes become more connected, we realise that our customers may prefer to control their Sonos Products by means other than their Sonos app, for example, by using a voice enabled product (like Amazon Alexa), through a home control mechanism (e.g. a Lutron Pico remote), or through the app offered by their favourite music service.

 To enable this function, you will be prompted to allow such devices to connect with your Sonos system (similar to the process you go through to connect a music service).
 Once this function is enabled, we collect and process the Functional Data, the Additional Usage Data, and Audio Data.

-Sonos will share a subset of this data with partners that you have specifically authorised to receive such data, in order to ensure that the voice or direct control function is working properly.
-If you wish to stop us from gathering this information or sharing it with the parties you have authorised, simply disable the feature (for example disable voice control) or unlink the feature (for example unlink your home automation remote) from your Sonos Products.
-However, the voice control function will not work unless you authorise us to collect and process the data as outlined in this section.
+Sonos will share a subset of this data with partners that provide the services you have requested.
+Sharing your relevant data with these partners and further processing of such data is necessary for the performance of the contracts with these partners for your benefit, in order to ensure that the voice or direct control function is working properly.
+If you wish to object to any such processing, simply disable the feature (for example, disable voice control) or unlink the feature (for example, unlink your home automation remote) from your Sonos Products.
+However, the voice control function or other direct control functionality will not work unless you authorise us to collect and process the data as outlined in this section.

 We collect: Functional Data, Additional Usage Data, and certain Audio Data

-Why: This information is needed to ensure proper functionality and to help improve these features.
+Why: This information is needed to fulfil the agreement we have with you, to ensure proper functionality and to help improve these features, which is also our legitimate interest.

 Sonos is not continuously capturing sound in your home.
-There are two occasions when we will capture sound from within your home: (1) when you enable voice control technology on the voice enabled Sonos Product; and (2) when you utilise our innovative Trueplay room tuning technology.
+There are two occasions when we will capture sound from within your home: (1) when you enable voice control technology on the voice-enabled Sonos Product (such as Sonos One or Beam); and (2) when you utilise our innovative Trueplay room-tuning technology.

 Voice control.
 Voice control works by your voice enabled Sonos Product 'listening' for a key wake-up word.
-Please note, not all Sonos Products are voice enabled.
-In greater depth, this means that the voice enabled Sonos Product buffers and re-records locally, without transmitting or storing any information, until it detects the word or phrase that triggers the device to begin actively recording.
+Please note, not all Sonos Products are voice enabled, and if your Sonos Product is voice enabled, you will have to actively enable your Sonos Product to start 'listening.'
+In further detail, this 'listening' means that voice-enabled Sonos Products buffer and re-record locally, without transmitting or storing any information, until they detect the word or phrase (such as “Alexa”) that triggers the device to begin actively recording.
 If the Product does not detect the wake-up word, it continues to record over itself in a never ending loop lasting a few seconds.
 This is all done locally on your Product and is not sent to Sonos or any third party.
-If a wake-up word is detected, the Product begins recording.
+If a wake-up word is detected, the Sonos Product begins recording.
 In other words, it does not record or retain any audio data, or begin to transmit any data until it is 'woken up.'
-You are notified that it is recording by a visual element such as a light on the Product.
+You are notified that it is recording by a visual element, such as a light on the Sonos Product, and a specific sound.
 The Product will record until your voice command is finished.
-The actual recording of your voice command is then send to the voice partner you have authorised to receive such recording (for example, Amazon).
-Sonos does not retain a copy of your voice recording.
+The actual recording of your voice command is then sent to the voice partner you have authorised to receive such recording (for example, Amazon).
 Concurrent with the voice recording, your Product will collect data (for example, decibel level at each frequency) about the ambient noise in the room.
 It is not possible to extract any speech from this type of data.
-We collect this data to help us improve our speech recognition technology.
-If you are trying to state a voice command while music is playing for example, Sonos may improve the technology by lowering the music so that your voice command can be understood properly.
+We collect this data to help us improve our speech recognition technology which is our legitimate interest.
+If you are trying to state a voice command whilst music is playing for example, Sonos may improve the technology by lowering the music so that your voice command can be understood properly.

 Trueplay room tuning.
-Innovative Trueplay analyses room size, layout, décor, speaker placement, and any other acoustic factors that can impact sound quality.
-Then perfectly alters how your Sonos Products produce sound.
-To do this, a user goes through an interactive process (watch the video here) that gathers certain data about your room, including information about background noise levels (for example decibel level at each frequency).
+Innovative Trueplay analyses acoustic factors that can impact sound quality in the room where your Sonos Product is placed.
+You will have to actively enable Trueplay.
+The purpose of the Trueplay analysis is to alter your Sonos Products in a manner that enhances the sound.
+To do this, a user goes through an interactive process (watch the video here) that gathers certain data about your room (for example, the number of speakers and speaker placement), including information about background noise levels (for example, decibel level at each frequency).
 This information is used to help make sure that the tuning gives you the best outcome possible.
 For example, if your dog barks during the Trueplay testing, the Product knows to ignore the background noise of a barking dog during the testing.
+The collection of this data is necessary for the fulfilment of the agreement we have with you if you activate Trueplay.

 Getting Help from Sonos

-We collect: This may include contact information such as your name, email address, phone number, social media identifiers (if you contact us using a social media channel), and the content of your chats and other communications with Sonos Customer Care (including voice recording if you call Customer Care).
+We collect: This may include contact information, such as your name, email address, phone number, social media identifiers (if you contact us using a social media channel), and the content of your chats and other communications with Sonos Customer Care (including, in some cases, voice recording if you call Customer Care).
 In certain situations, it is useful for the Customer Care team to have a 'Diagnostic' of your Sonos system.
-This is essentially a snapshot of everything that has been happening with your system leading up to the incident and includes information such as the music service being used, volume level, Product configuration, WiFi signal and router information, error codes, device information e.g. the operating system, and version of the Sonos app being used.
-We collect this information with your permission and only when working with problems on your Sonos system.
-Collection of Diagnostics may temporarily override your Additonal Usage Data preferences, purely for the purpose of that particular Diagnostic.
-It won’t change your preference going forward but some of the Additional Usage Data will be captured in the Diagnostic snapshot.
+This is essentially a technical system snapshot of all relevant information leading up to the incident and includes information such as the music service being used, volume level, Product configuration, WiFi signal and router information, error codes, device information (e.g. the operating system, and version of the Sonos app being used).
+Collecting the above described information is necessary to provide customer support.
+You will be informed in advance before we make a snapshot.
+We do not capture snapshots without telling you first.
+If you are a Beta tester, we take a daily diagnostic of your Sonos system automatically (per the terms of the Beta tester agreement).

 How We Use Personal Information